2009 Meeting Minutes

 Dr. May Wong, NINDS

-Dr. Rodgers welcomed the group and asked Dr. Fradkin to lead the discussion.
+Dr. Rodgers welcomed the group and the members introduced themselves.

 As described in last year’s minutes, Dr. Leschek reviewed both confirmed and possible U.S. cases of CJD in the following categories: